 Many businesses are struggling to gain value from their data because they don’t have the ability to truly analyze the information.
-Throughout the past several years, we have worked with hundreds of companies that use Phocas to monitor key performance indicators and metrics, many of which are difficult to analyze without a BI system.
-We reviewed our engagement with customers to identify several key metrics that they monitor with regularity thanks to Phocas that might be slipping through the cracks otherwise.
+Over the years we have worked with hundreds of companies that use Phocas to monitor key performance indicators and metrics, many of which are difficult to analyze without a BI system.
+Now that everyone is trading through unprecedented times we have been working with customers to adapt business intelligence dashboards to review inventory levels and forward orders, accounts receivable tracking and sales lead times.

 Available quantity – This may seem like a simple thing to measure, but compiling an accurate quantity of a single product from data across inventory and warehousing systems often from multiple branches and distributions center without a single source of truth, can be more difficult than it needs to be.
-Having a true available quantity can help you maintain appropriate inventory levels.
+Having a true available quantity can help you maintain appropriate inventory levels and determine .

 Inventory adjustment reason/adjustment stock status – Inventory adjustments are made all the time, so it’s important that you can track the quantity changes as well as reasons why the adjustments were made.
 Was it a temporary item?
 Were you trying to purge the item from inventory?
-Do you want to reduce the chance of stocking items that you normally do not have on the shelf?
+Do you want to increase stocking items that you normally do not have on the shelf that have been in greater demand?
 Understanding when and why inventory adjustments were made in your system will help with accountability, planning and forecasting.

 The image below shows how Phocas can calculate how many months of stock you have available.
 In this case, the business might have an overstock of the listed items.
 Click the image to enlarge.